What to Expect: Breast MRI

 Breast MRI vs Mammogram

-A Breast MRI should never take the place of your annual X-ray mammogram.
-Even if you have a normal Breast MRI, you should still continue to have an annual mammogram, one of the most effective tools in breast cancer detection.
+A Breast MRI should not replace your annual screening mammogram.
+If you have a normal Breast MRI, we recommend that you continue having your annual mammogram.
+We believe that a 3D mammogram is the most effective screening tool for breast cancer detection.